Hinderwell

 a decrease on the 2001 UK census figure of 2,013.
 Hinderwell was the most northerly parish in the Scarborough Borough Council area until its abolition in 2023.
-Hinderwell is mentioned in the Domesday Book of 1086 as Hildrewell, and is said to have got its name from Saint Hilda of Whitby, the Abbess of Whitby Abbey.
+Hinderwell is mentioned in the Domesday Book of 1086 as Hildrewell, which is said to derive from the well of Saint Hilda of Whitby, the Abbess of Whitby Abbey.
 St Hilda's Church, Hinderwell is named for her, as it St Hilda's Well in the churchyard.
 Hinderwell Methodist Church was built in 1873.

 The civil parish of Hinderwell encompasses: